go-gorm/gorm.io/pages/docs/connecting_to_the_database.md

 }), &gorm.Config{})
 ```
 ## Oracle Database
 The GORM Driver for Oracle provides support for Oracle databases, enabling full compatibility with GORM's ORM capabilities.
-It is built on top of the [Go DRiver for ORacle (Godror)](https://github.com/godror/godror) and supports key features such as auto migrations, associations, transactions, and advanced querying.
+It is built on top of the [Go Driver for Oracle (Godror)](https://github.com/godror/godror) and supports key features such as auto migrations, associations, transactions, and advanced querying.

 ### Prerequisite: Install Instant Client
 To use ODPI-C with Godror, you’ll need to install the Oracle Instant Client on your system.

-Follow the steps on [this page](https://odpi-c.readthedocs.io/en/latest/user_guide/installation.html) complete the installation.
+Follow the steps on [this page](https://odpi-c.readthedocs.io/en/latest/user_guide/installation.html) to complete the installation.

-After that, use a logfmt-encoded parameter list to specify the instanct client directory in the `dataSourceName` when you connect to the database.
+After that, use a logfmt-encoded parameter list to specify the instant client directory in the `dataSourceName` when you connect to the database.
 For example:

 ```go
 dsn := `user="scott" password="tiger"